Christian Wedding Ceremony Script | Complete Guide & Template

 Baptist Wedding Ceremony Script Sample

-Hardly different from other Christian wedding ceremony script, the Baptist wedding ceremony script only has a slight variation in the vows, as depicted below.
+Hardly different from other Christian wedding ceremony script, the Baptist marriage ceremony script only has a slight variation in the vows, as depicted below.

 “With this ring I thee wed, and all my worldly goods I thee endow.
 In sickness and in health, in poverty or in wealth, ’til death do us part.”